syncfusion-content/wpf-docs/wpf/PropertyGrid/CategoryEditor-support.md

 # CategoryEditor Support in WPF PropertyGrid

-The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors, to give a good look and feel for the application, use `CustomEditors` or `CategoryEditors`. `CategoryEditor` support enables you to set related properties (one or more properties) under single or multiple Category based on the need. `CategoryEditor` can be applied for `Grouping`.
+The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors, to give a good look and feel for the application, use `CustomEditors` or `CategoryEditors`. `CategoryEditor` support enables you to set related properties (one or more properties) under single or multiple category based on the need. `CategoryEditor` can be applied for `Grouping`.
 While sorting, default editors will be displayed.

 ## Adding CategoryEditor to PropertyGrid

 If user want to display some related properties under the specific Category, you can do it by the `CategoryEditor`.
 You can add any number of `CategoryEditors`.
 You must add property names in the `CategoryEditor.Properties` collection which are need to be categorized in the same category.
-Using the `CategoryEditor.EditorTemplate`, you can create the own template for the Categorized properties.
+Using the `CategoryEditor.EditorTemplate`, you can create the own template for the categorized properties with value editors.
+The properties and its value editor can be placed in the `PropertygGrid` as you wish.
 To display the `CategoryEditor`, you need the enable the [EnableGrouping](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableGrouping.html) property as `true`.

 a) `ColorEdit` control visibility converter for the CategoryEditor template